Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Implementation ##

-The code is written in Python 2.7x.
+The Python code is written in Python 2.7x.
 It has a testing suite implemented through `unittest`.
+Python 3 will not be supported until there is a demonstrated need and all dependencies are reviewed.

 The database schema is illustrated in `docs/meco-direct-derived-schema-v3.pdf`.